Are you making any of these not-so-obvious Pinterest mistakes that are hurting your shares and engagement? Here’s how to find out and fix them.

 That way, whenever someone shares this Pin from your blog post, they will end up sharing the Pin that you chose so this pin will get more shares and more chance of going viral on Pinterest.

-The code above also helps me ensure that the correct description gets picked up by Pinterest.
+The code above also helps me ensure that the correct description gets shared on Pinterest.
 The image on the right shows how Pins that are not properly coded get picked up by Pinterest.
 Which one would you rather share?

-You can either add the code above manually or automate the process of adding it with the WPTasty plugin for WordPress.
-This will help you prevent errors that creep in when doing this manually (which happens pretty often).
+You can either add the code above manually or automate the process with the WPTasty plugin for WordPress.
+This will help you prevent errors that creep in when doing this manually (which happens often).

 #2.
 Not writing a good Pin description

-Pin descriptions can be up to 500 characters in length, but you don’t have to use up all of that space.
+Pin descriptions can be up to 500 characters, but you don’t have to use up all that space.
 According to the blog here, the most repinned and commented-on items have descriptions of 200 to 300 words.

 Your Pinterest description should include the following:

 DO NOT keyword stuff your descriptions.
 I see Pinterest users making this mistake all the time.
-If keyword stuffing didn’t work for Google SEO, it will cease to work on Pinterest too.
+If keyword stuffing doesn’t work for Google SEO, it will cease to work on Pinterest.

-When that happens, can you go back and change the spammy descriptions on all your old pins?
-No, you can’t!
-Use SEO copywriting best practices to write Pinterest Pin descriptions that both users and Pinterest loves.
+When that happens, you can’t change the spammy descriptions on all your old pins!
+Use SEO copywriting best practices to write Pinterest Pin descriptions that both users and Pinterest love.

 alt=”Pinterest Marketing Guide PDF – Learn How To Use Pinterest The Right Way”